transientskp/tkp/documentation/overview/database/schema.rst

     sourcefinder procedures.

 **ra_err**
-    The 1-sigma on-sky error on ra [in arcsec], the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``ra_sys_err``), calculated by the database at insertion time.
+    The 1-sigma error on ra [in degrees], ie. the square root of the quadratic sum of the fitted error (``ra_fit_err``) and the systematic error (``ra_sys_err``) after the latter has been corrected for ra inflation depending on declination.
+    It is calculated by the database at insertion time.
-    Note that this error is declination independent.
+    Note that this error is declination dependent and the source lies in the range [ra - ra_err, ra + ra_err].

 **decl_err**
-    The 1-sigma on-sky error on declination [in arcsec], the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``ra_sys_err``), calculated by the database at insertion time.
+    The 1-sigma error on declination [in degrees], ie. the square root of the quadratic sum of the fitted error (``decl_fit_err``) and the systematic error (``decl_sys_err``), calculated by the database at insertion time.
+    Note that the source lies in the range [decl - decl_err, decl + decl_err]

+**uncertainty_ew**
+    The 1-sigma on-sky error on ra (in the east-west direction) [in degrees], ie. the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``ra_sys_err``).
+    It is calculated by the database at insertion time.
+    Note that this is a positional uncertainty and is declination independent.
+    This error is being used in the De Ruiter calculations.

+**uncertainty_ns**
+    The 1-sigma on-sky error on decl (in the north-south direction) [in degrees], ie. the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``decl_sys_err``).
+    It is calculated by the database at insertion time.
+    Note that this is a positional uncertainty, independent of declination.
+    This error is being used in the De Ruiter calculations.

 **ra_fit_err**
-    The 1-sigma error on ra [in arcsec] from the source gaussian fitting, calculated by the sourcefinder procedures.
+    The 1-sigma error on ra [in degrees] from the source gaussian fitting, calculated by the sourcefinder procedures.
 It is important to note that a source's fitted ra error increases towards the poles, and is thus declination dependent (see also error_radius).
-    NOTE: the db unit is in arcsec, while the sourcefinder produces degrees, so be careful with convertions.

 **decl_fit_err**
-    The 1-sigma error from the source fitting for declination [in arcsec], calculated by the sourcefinder procedures (see also error_radius).
-NOTE: the db unit is in arcsec, while the sourcefinder produces degrees, so be careful with convertions.
+    The 1-sigma error from the source fitting for declination [in degrees], calculated by the sourcefinder procedures (see also error_radius).

 **ra_sys_err**
     The systematic error on ra [arcsec].
 It is a telescope dependent error and